Chaffelson/nipyapi/docs/security.rst

 **Using NiPyAPI test certificates:** The NiPyAPI Docker environment generates a browser-compatible PKCS#12 certificate at:
 ``resources/certs/client/client.p12`` (password: ``changeit``)

-**Using production certificates:** Convert your client certificate and key to PKCS#12 format for browser import:
+**Using production certificates:** Convert your client certificate and key to PKCS#12 format for browser import as required:

 .. code-block:: shell